antoine-coulon/uncovering-effect-fibers/slides.md

 ---

-## **Un runtime Fiber-based régi par la Structured Concurrency**
+## **A Fiber-based runtime governed by Structured Concurrency**

-- Conceptualise un modèle hiérarchique pour l'ensemble des tâches
+- Conceptualizes a hierarchical model for all tasks
-- Offre des garanties fortes : gestion d'erreurs, scope et cycle de vie maitrisés
+- Offers strong guarantees: error management, controlled scope and life cycle
-- Peut être assimilé à la représentation d'un Process Tree d'un système d'exploitation
+- Can be more or less compared to the representation of a Process Tree of an operating system

 <div class="grid grid-cols-2 gap-x-4">
 <div>